MicrosoftDocs/visualstudio-docs/docs/designers/xaml-errors-warnings.md

 ## Error types

 Behind the scene, multiple tools analyze the XAML in parallel.
-XAML errors are categorized into the three types based on the tool that detected the error.
+XAML errors are categorized into one of the following three types, based on the tool that detected the error:

 |**Error detected by**|**Error code format**|
 |--------------------------------|-----------------|